 I am a hospice care physician with HopeHealth.
 My colleagues and I bring comfort and care to individuals and their families when time matters most.
 If you or a loved one is considering hospice, your doctor may give you a list of hospice agencies to choose from.
 Not all hospices are the same.
 You have the right to review your options and learn more about them before making this important decision.

 As a hospice physician with HopeHealth, I care for people with a progressive illness after cure is no longer an option.
 This final phase of life often comes with significant emotions as well as complex symptoms related to the illness.
 It’s a vulnerable time for individuals and families, and my colleagues and I try to offer comfort and hope.

+It is a term tossed around in our industry, to the point where patients can get confused, so we help to answer the simple question: what is palliative care?
 Palliative care is a relatively new medical subspecialty that helps patients who are living with a serious illness.
 Its recognition is growing, but people are still confused about what it is and how it differs from hospice care.
 Jennifer Ritzau, MD, director of palliative care and medical director at HopeHealth, shares five facts to know about palliative care.

 In recent months, America has witnessed three public figures choose comfort care in their last days of life: Barbara Bush, Aretha Franklin and Senator John McCain.
 Although we don’t know exactly when during the course of their illness they chose to suspend curative treatment, we do know that each of them wanted to spend their last days at home with those they love.